 The Olive community would see a number of fires destroy significant structures throughout the years of its history, having begun with the original flour mill in 1889.
 On December 16, 1927—a year after Henry Meyers passed away9—the neighboring Olive Hillside Groves and Olive Heights Citrus Association both lost their wooden packing houses to fire.
 The following year, Olive Hillside Groves rebuilt their packing house at the same site (see 1929 photo),7 but this time Olive Heights Citrus Association rebuilt their packing house of concrete on a parcel from Henry Meyers' estate, across the street and to the west side of the railroad tracks.9

 The citrus industry now ruled the rails in the Southland, no longer serving the flour milling industry in Olive, and the styles in architecture were shifting.
-In 1929, Santa Fe Railway rebuilt its train station to the immediate north of the previous depot, across Olive Heights Citrus Association packing house.40 The single-story, white stucco depot with red tile roof was constructed in the popular Spanish Colonial Revival style (see late 1950s photo taken by Ed Workman).39 As for the flour mill, it was dismantled in the spring of 1932,18 the same year in which fire destroyed the Olive Fruit Company packing house.7
+In 1929, Santa Fe Railway rebuilt its train station to the immediate north of the previous depot, across Olive Heights Citrus Association packing house.40 The single-story, white stucco depot with red tile roof was constructed in the popular Spanish Colonial Revival style (see 1961 photo).39 As for the flour mill, it was dismantled in the spring of 1932,18 the same year in which fire destroyed the Olive Fruit Company packing house.7

 On May 21, 1939 the Olive Civic Center, also built in the Spanish Colonial Revival style, was dedicated in Olive (see 2004 photo).28 This building also became known as the Olive Community Center and Assembly Hall, and the Olive Grammar School's Gymnasium and Auditorium,29 and still stands today on the grounds of Olive Elementary School (see photo).

-Olive would have its fifth and last packing house firm—Lawrence Kokx— come to town in 1945 (source: Tom Pulley), and in the following year would have its last fire station—Fire Station #20 (Olive Volunteer Fire Dept.)—built of adobe bricks (see 1982 photo).30
+Olive would have its fifth and last packing house firm—Lawrence Kokx—come to town in 1945 (source: Tom Pulley), and in 1948 would have its last fire station—Fire Station #20 (Olive Volunteer Fire Dept.)—built of adobe bricks (see 1982 photo).30

 In 1953, Olive Grammar School became a part of the Orange Unified School District16 and was officially named Olive Elementary School.31 During this decade, the direction of the Olive community would change once again, as the citrus industry began winding down.